root-project/web/manual/root_macros_and_shared_libraries/index.md

 2. Calling the system's C++ compiler to build the shared library.

 3. Load the shared library and optionally execute the macro.

-ACLiC adds the classes and functions declared in included files with the same name as the ROOT macro files with one of following extensions: `.h`, `.hh`, `.hpp`, `.hxx`,` .hPP`, `.hXX`.
-This means that, by default, you cannot combine ROOT macros from different files into one library by using `#include` statements; you will need to compile each ROOT macro separately.

 ### Compiling a ROOT macro with ACLiC